-Hunters are asked to send the following to the Elkins Operations Center or nearest WVDNR district office (phone numbers listed on page 38):
+Hunters are asked to send the following to the Elkins Operations Center or nearest WVDNR district office (phone numbers listed on page 40):

-- A complete reproductive tract with both forks of the uterus to the point where they attach and form a "Y" (see photo on page 38). - Label the reproductive tract with the hunter's name and address, phone number, WVDNR ID number, date of kill, whether dogs were used to kill the bear, county of kill and 13-digit game check number. - Submit a premolar tooth (in addition to the tooth submitted to WVDNR, required by law for aging purposes).
+- A complete reproductive tract with both forks of the uterus to the point where they attach and form a "Y" (see photo on page 40). - Label the reproductive tract with the hunter's name and address, phone number, WVDNR ID number, date of kill, whether dogs were used to kill the bear, county of kill and 13-digit game check confirmation number. - Submit a premolar tooth (in addition to the tooth submitted to the WVDNR, required by law for aging purposes).

-Gift cards will be mailed 2-3 months after the close of the hunting season.
+Gift cards will be mailed two to three months after the close of the hunting season.

-REPORT HARVESTED TAGGED BEARS TO WVDNR
+REPORT HARVESTED TAGGED BEARS TO THE WVDNR